 - Medical complications

 According to an article published in Anesthesiology in 2016, tolerance to a large dose of heroin can develop in hours.
 This can make it such that the patient requires more medication to get the same effect.
 It can also lead to a short hangover period of withdrawal.
 Normally, it takes a month or more of daily usage for significant tolerance to develop.
-Once tolerance develops, withdrawal will set in within hours for short-acting opioids till up to one or two days for long-acting opioids like methadone.
-Heroin withdrawals will start 6 to 12 hours after a last dose.
+Once tolerance develops, the withdrawal will set in within hours for short-acting opioids till up to one or two days for long-acting opioids like methadone.
+Heroin withdrawals will start 6 to 12 hours after the last dose.

 Medication-Assisted Treatment for drug abuse

 Methadone maintenance is the most well-known form of opioid replacement therapy in mental health.
 Methadone is well-suited to this use because it is one of the most long-acting opioids and therefore it only has to be dosed about once per day and withdrawal will not set in for 24 to 48 hours or more after dosing.
-Dose amount varies from 20 to 200 mg.
-Methadone can be addictive, can cause a high, especially when combined with benzodiazepines, and it is a drug of abuse preferred by some persons with opioid addiction.
+The dose amount varies from 20 to 200 mg.
+Methadone can be addictive, can cause a high, especially when combined with benzodiazepines, and is a drug of abuse preferred by some persons with opioid addiction.
 It can also cause respiratory depression and fatal overdose.

-Heroin Maintenance therapy for substance abuse is done just like methadone maintenenace except heroin is used to replace street heroin and the patient is monitored while dosing.
-It has similar efficacy for behavioral health to methadone maintenance therapy and is most widely used in countries like Portual, where drug use has been decriminalized.
+Heroin Maintenance therapy for substance abuse is done just like methadone maintenance except heroin is used to replace street heroin and the patient is monitored while dosing.
+It has similar efficacy for behavioral health to methadone maintenance therapy and is most widely used in countries like Portugal, where drug use has been decriminalized.
 It is also used in Switzerland and in other places using cutting-edge science and politics to face down the problem of drug addiction.

 Many doctors are comfortable prescribing non-scheduled medications to help ease withdrawal symptoms.
 These include hydroxyzine (antihistamine), gabapentin, and clonidine.

 Many patients have weaned themselves off of opioids like heroin using an herb called kratom.
 This herb is a relative of the coffee plant grown in countries like Thailand and Paupau New Guinea.
-In the United States it can be easily ordered online.
-Just choose a reputable vendor, put about 4 grams in warm water to replace your heroin dose and up the dose as needed.
+In the United States, it can be easily ordered online.
+Just choose a reputable vendor, put about 4 grams in warm water to replace your heroin dose, and up the dose as needed.